James Bond Style: Reviewing the Rogue Territory Supply Jacket

 - Slender chest

 It’s a cool jacket and all, but the fit will be a hindrance to a lot of guys.
-This, and the pocket watch hole, are the biggest problems with it.
+The ultra slim fit, the fact it’s unlined, the dumb pocket watch hole, and the lack of waist tabs to let you adjust the fit are the biggest issues.

 This is a slim, short jacket.
 Very slim.

-A lot of waxed jackets, like the ones you’ll find at Filson, have a looser and boxier fit designed for work, which not everyone likes.
-Rogue Territory’s cut is a bit closer to a trucker jacket fit, meaning it’s short and slim — truckers don’t have to swing their arms around as much as lumberjacks, after all.
+A lot of waxed jackets, like the ones you’ll find at Filson, have a looser and boxier fit designed for work.
+Rogue Territory’s cut is unselfconsciously modern and fashion forward, a little closer to a trucker jacket fit, but it’s even less forgiving than waxed trucker jackets like Flint and Tinder’s.

 Rogue Territory Sizing Comparison (Large vs XL)